AltFl0w/Minecraft_server/COOLIFY_DEPLOYMENT.md

      npm run package
      ```
   3. This will update the compiled files and the `zoo-addon.mcpack` package.

+### Deploying Addon Updates
+- **Commit and push your changes to GitHub.**
+- **Coolify will automatically redeploy the server with the latest code.**
+- If you use Docker volumes for packs, you may still need to copy files as described below.

 ### Option 1: Volume Mount (Recommended)
 1. **Copy addon files** to server volumes: